Key Takeaways

 Conclusion

-In summary, the most critical aspects to remember when shipping cheese is the proper packaging and storage temperatures.
+The most critical aspects to remember when shipping cheese are the proper packaging and storage temperatures for each cheese type, and consistent cold chain maintenance throughout transit.

 If your business involves shipping cheese via sea freight, the best way to protect your investment and avoid client dissatisfaction is by ensuring your shipper employs reefer containers to maintain the quality, taste and odour of your cheese shipment.